 The eggs from a turtle are somewhat soft and leather-like, similar to the eggs produced by other reptiles.
 Turtle hatchlings stay in their nest on their own for 90-120 days.

 Female tortoises dig burrows in which they lay anywhere from 2 to 12 eggs.
 Hatchlings take approximately 90-120 days to incubate within the ping-pong-ball sized eggs.

 Difference in Lifespan

-Both are kept as pets; though turtles are more common.
-Tortoises are actually easier to care for, but more expensive.
-Unless you are an avid collector, willing and able to have a very long commitment neither is recommended as a pet.
+Both are kept as pets, though small turtles are more commonly owned.
+Tortoises are actually easier to care for, but more expensive to own.
+Both require owners who are willing and able to keep a very long commitment.
+As such, neither is recommended as a pet in many cases.

 Tortoises are found mostly in Asia and Africa, while turtles are found in Africa and America.
 Turtles are primarily found in tropical and semi-tropical climates, similar to those preferred by most lizards, as they require warmer external temperatures to maintain proper body warmth.
 However, some turtles are known for hibernating during colder weather, usually alongside riverbanks.
 Tortoises are not known for hibernating, as their habitats are almost entirely warm, though some species can greatly limit their metabolism during periods of little or no food and water.